-This was done on my sub account, which is currently in the Regular Division.
-I no longer play on my main account since February.
+This was done on a new account.
+I no longer play my previous account since February.

-And why did I stop playing my main account after all that effort climbing beyond Superstar Division 10?
+And why did I stop playing that account after all that effort climbing beyond Superstar Division 10?
 To put it frankly, the game became too difficult for me.

 Superstar Division is incredibly competitive.
 The user teams (there are no AI teams) in each division are evenly matched in terms of overall rating, and the lowest overall rating is typically around 830.
 It is common for the season to end with the 2nd and 8th place teams being separated by only 6 points or less.

-I was involved in many relegation dogfights throughout my time in Superstar Division, and even got relegated 4 times!
-I felt it was too risky to play 5-star players because the teams I faced were too strong.
-It was no fun scraping through the seasons despite stuffing my team with 7-star players.
+I was involved in many relegation dogfights throughout my time in Superstar Division, and even got relegated 4 times.
+I felt it was too risky to play 5-star players because the teams I faced were too strong, but I still struggled despite stuffing my team with 7-star players.

 Furthermore, a lot of the top 100 players in the world come from Superstar Division—not Superstar Galactic, the highest division in PES Club Manager.
-There is just no way I can win my first online cup if I’m competing against incredibly dedicated players.
+It was just too difficult to win my first online cup if I’m competing against incredibly dedicated players.

-I decided to just focus on my sub account, which leads to my first point…
+I decided to start over with another account, which leads to my first point…

 Aim to succeed in the lower divisions

 Yes, it is obviously easier to be successful in the lower divisions.
-And no, I’m not being a wimp.
-I wanted to achieve my ultimate goal in an environment where I actually have a realistic chance of succeeding.
+I wanted to achieve my ultimate goal in an environment where I have a realistic chance of succeeding.